 Where the design community meets.

-Sacramento, CA Interaction Designer Joined almost 3 years ago
+Sacramento, CA Interaction Designer Joined over 3 years ago

 Thanks Fredo.
 I probably will!